Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: Numerical results

-\item[\textbf{TMC:}] We identify the full set of contributions to the structure function, given by the OPE master equation of Eq.~\eqref{eq:master-rescaled}, as the ``TMC'' result; this label is without qualifiers.
+\item[\textbf{TMC:}] We identify the full set of contributions to the structure function, given by the rescaled OPE equation of Eq.~\eqref{eq:master-rescaled}, as the ``TMC'' result; this label is without additional qualifiers.

-\item[\textbf{No-TMC:}] As we take the $(M^2/Q^2)\to 0$ limit, the pre-factors of $F_i^{A,(0)}$ become unity, and the higher-order $(M/Q)^2$ and $(M/Q)^4$ terms containing the $\{h_i, g_i\}$ functions vanish.\footnote{ Note, we always retain the full quark mass dependence in all calculations as this is factorized from the hadron-level kinematics. {\it C.f.}, Ref.~\cite{Schienbein:2007gr} for details.} Additionally, we have $\xi\to x$ so that the expressions in Eq.~\eqref{eq:master-rescaled} reduce to $F_i^{A,(0)}(x)$ alone.
-We refer to this as the ``No\nobreakdash-TMC'' result.
+\item[\textbf{No-TMC:}] As we take the $(x M^2/Q^2)\to 0$ limit, the pre-factors of $F_i^{A,(0)}$ become unity, and the higher-order $(x M/Q)^2$ and $(x M/Q)^4$ terms containing the $\{h_i, g_i\}$ functions vanish.
+Additionally, we have $\xi\to x$ so that the expressions in Eq.~\eqref{eq:master-rescaled} reduces to $F_i^{A,(0)}(x_N,Q^2)$ alone.
+We refer to this as the ``No\nobreakdash-TMC'' result.\footnote{ Note, we always retain the full quark mass dependence in all calculations as this is factorized from the hadron-level kinematics. {\it C.f.}, Ref.~\cite{Schienbein:2007gr} for details.
+For this reason, we \textbf{do not} refer to the \textbf{No-TMC} term as a ``massless" result. }

-\item[\textbf{Leading-TMC:}] The ``Leading-TMC'' structure functions are obtained from Eq.~\eqref{eq:master-rescaled} by only keeping the first term on the RHS which is proportional to $(M/Q)^0$.
-Specifically, we are neglecting the terms proportional to $(M/Q)^2$ and $(M/Q)^4$ which contain the $\{h_i, g_i\}$ functions.
+\item[\textbf{Leading-TMC:}] The ``Leading-TMC'' structure functions are obtained from Eq.~\eqref{eq:master-rescaled} by only keeping the first term on the RHS which is proportional to $(x M/Q)^0$.
+Specifically, we are neglecting the terms proportional to $(x M/Q)^2$ and $(x M/Q)^4$ which contain the $\{h_i, g_i\}$ functions.

-\item[\textbf{ACOT-TMC:}] We obtain the ``ACOT-TMC'' structure functions from the ACOT master equation of Eq.\,\eqref{eq:master_acot}.
+\item[\textbf{ACOT-TMC:}] We obtain the ``ACOT-TMC'' structure functions from the ACOT TMC equation of Eq.\,\eqref{eq:master_acot}.
 This result is similar to the ``Leading-TMC,'' but the pre-factors differ by $(\xi r/x)$ as detailed in Table~\ref{tab:acot}.
-Importantly, the ``ACOT-TMC'' result does not include the higher-order $(M/Q)^2$ and $(M/Q)^4$ terms containing the $\{h_i, g_i\}$ functions.
+Importantly, the ``ACOT-TMC'' result does not include the higher-order $(x M/Q)^2$ and $(x M/Q)^4$ terms containing the $\{h_i, g_i\}$ functions.

+\item[\textbf{h-terms \& g-terms:}] The ``$h$'' and ``$g$'' terms are those terms in the full (OPE) TMC result that are proportional to the $h_i$ and $g_i$ functions.
+We observe that the ``h'' contributions are proportional to $(M_N^2/Q^2)$, while the ``g'' contributions are proportional to $(M_N^4/Q^4)$.

 \end{itemize}